nikolaydubina/go-enum-encoding/README.md

 ## Related Work and References

-- http://github.com/zarldev/goenums - does much more advanced struct generation, generates all enum utilities, does not generate tests
+- http://github.com/zarldev/goenums - does much more advanced struct generation, generates all enum utilities besides encoding, does not generate tests, has slightly different notation for tests